xavibenjamin/brightpixels.blog/_posts/2017-03-31-be-kinder-to-each-other-by-hui-jing.markdown

 ---
-title: Be Kinder to Each Other by Hui Jing
+title: Be Kinder to Each Other
 date: 2017-03-31 14:46:00 -05:00
-tags:
-- CSS
-- Microsoft
-- grid layout
-- industry issues
-custom_type: link
 link_url: https://www.chenhuijing.com/blog/a-little-more-kindness/
+categories:
+- Code
 ---

 Hui Jing after reading some negative comments on the [Update CSS Grid page of the Windows Developer Feedback site](https://wpdev.uservoice.com/forums/257854-microsoft-edge-developer/suggestions/6514853-update-css-grid):